Moving on after treatment for prostate cancer

 Almost any cancer treatment can have side effects.
 Some might last for a few weeks or months, but others might last the rest of your life.
 Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 Prostate cancer can come back (recur) even many years after treatment.
 This is why it’s important to keep regular doctor visits and report any new symptoms, such as bone pain or problems with urination.
 Should your prostate cancer come back, your treatment options will depend on where it is thought to be located and what types of treatment you’ve already had.
-For more on dealing with a cancer recurrence, see our document When Your Cancer Comes Back: Cancer Recurrence.
+For more on dealing with a cancer recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 It’s also very important to keep your health insurance.
 While you hope the cancer won’t come back, it could happen.
 If it does, you don’t want to have to worry about paying for treatment.